 Your food may also contain pesticides and other endocrine-disrupting chemicals that inhibit iodine absorption.
 These chemicals fit into the same receptors as iodine, thus competing for space.

 The tiny amounts of iodine you consume are no match for these chemicals.
 Bromide is another food additive that can compete with iodine, and most flour contains added bromide.
 And I think it’s safe to say that most people are eating a lot more flour than sea kelp!

 Your body produces several hormones that can block iodine absorption.
-One of these is the stress hormone I talk to much about- cortisol!
+One of these is the stress hormone I talk too much about- cortisol!
 Estrogen is the other big one.

-Pregnant women often suffer from iodine deficiency and resulting thyroid problems.
+Pregnant women often suffer from iodine deficiency, resulting to thyroid problems.
 Hormone replacement therapy, birth control pills, dietary hormones, and existing reproductive disorders (PCOS, long/heavy/painful menstrual periods, uterine fibroids) can result in an excess of estrogen and a lack of iodine.

 Here’s another dietary trend that ultimately hurts you: it’s saturated fat that triggers bile release, and many people avoid fat.
 Let me be the first to say that high quality fats are not your enemy!